 most famous is the Pinnacle Rock and the panoramic views from atop at the end of the boarded walkway.
 The walk takes you through recent volcanic eruptions just over 100 years ago that make the island resemble Mars.
 This is also a great snorkeling site due to the abundance of shelter the underwater rocks and lava flows have created.

 Here, keep an eye out for Galapagos sharks, hammerhead sharks, sea stars, flounders, colorful tropical fish, and Galapagos penguins.

 Plazas Island (Thursday or Sunday)

-This is the most spectacular site for scuba diving in Isabela Island.
-The water is shallow, calm and very clear- a sea sanctuary.
+This is the most spectacular site for scuba diving on Isabela Island.
+The water is shallow, calm, and very clear- a sea sanctuary.
 A series of lava flows have produced unique geological formations, a series of arcs and tunnels underneath and above the water- a habitat for many local Galapagos Species.
 The entrance to the site is shallow and the waves can be strong, for this reason, the access can be complicated.
 The best time to visit the tunnels is between January and May.

 Gulliver Expeditions is a tour operator that offers unique Ecuador and Peru tours.
 Specialized in adventure travel such as climbing, mountain biking and horseback riding.
 We offer both pre-planned packages as well as tailor-made tours that can include the Amazon rainforest, once-in-a-lifetime Galapagos cruises and expeditions to Machu Picchu.